kalviumcommunity/S62_jeevan_Capstone_InvoPro/readme.md

 ## Initialized a react/frontend application

-Here i have initialized a frontend react app in the `Client` folder
+Here I have initialized a frontend react app in the `Client` folder.

 I have used `npm create vite@latest` to create a new vite app.
 This is a simple and fast way to create a new react app.

 ---

+## Added Schema for the backend

+- **Models Folder**: A new folder named `model` has been created to organize the data models for the application.
+- **User Model**: Defines the structure for user data, including fields for name, email, and password.
+- **Product Model**: Defines the structure for product data, including fields for name, price, description, quantity, and image.